macdonaldster/macdonaldster.github.io/pages/Lightning-2019-07-15.md

 title: Lightning
 date: 2019-07-15
 categories: [TIL]
-exerpt: I use an app to keep track of the crazy lightning in my area.
 ---

-# Lighting
+# Lightning

-Seems like we get it every night, this summer.
+Seems like we get it every night, this summer.<!-- more -->

 I use an Android app to keep an eye on the storms.
 It's hard to explain the interface but it shows you where strikes are happening in near real time on a map at whatever scale you'd like.
 Great for tracking fast moving lightning storms so you know when it's safe to head back outside.